The silly season is approaching and that means making sure your staff and your business are sorted for the holidays.

 Before finalising your dates, read up on awards and agreements for your industry.
 Different industries have different regulations on whether employees can be directed to take annual leave, so check the Fair Work Ombudsman (FWO) website for up-to-date information.

-Have you sent your Christmas shutdown notice to employees?
+Send a Christmas shutdown notice to employees.

-- A percentage of weekly or monthly salary (like a 13th month)
+- A percentage of weekly or monthly salary

 - A flat bonus for all employees